 Covid-19 lock-downs happened a few days before departure date.
-We ended up in Jax’s Place in Edenvale.
+We ended up in Jax Place Guest House in Edenvale.
 The few days stay turned into a few weeks, and then a few months.
-Despite the extended stay our hosts was always gracious, hospitable and helpful.
+Despite the extended stay, our hosts was always gracious, hospitable and helpful.
 We were lucky to have been able to stay there.
-Guest house stays does cost money.
+Guest House stays does cost money.
 It becomes quite expensive when you have no idea when that stay will be coming to an end.

 I am thankful that 2020 has allowed me the opportunity to have some time for myself.
 I could spend more time with my partner and family.
 Being on my own for most of my life; a 5-minute hi and bye was very often at the order of the day when I was dating.
-Working night shift, being at the office for extended periods of times beyond the normal 8 hours, was the norm that both neglected and deterred friends and family.
+Working night shift, being at the office for extended periods of times beyond the normal 8 hours, was the norm that both neglected and deterred friends and family from everyday social interaction.

 An unclear future.

 We have no idea what is going to happen with our Visa’s, or exactly what the future holds for us.
-There is fear, but I believe we will survive and prosper.
+There is fear, but I hope we will survive and prosper.
 I may be proven wrong in my assumption somewhere in the near future.
 The positive here; if you have to start job hunting, you can go to any place where you want to be.
 It is not necessary staying somewhere you dislike because work is there.
-Unemployed is as unemployed does; you can pretty much do that anywhere; as does remote work if you can actually find it.
+Unemployed is as unemployed does, you can pretty much do that anywhere; as does remote work, if you can actually find it.

 I guess the same story apply to many other people.
 2020 has caused its fair share of damage.
 People will be struggling with these challenges for a considerable time to come.
 So far we were lucky; we had some income from odd freelance jobs, had food and a roof over our heads.
 Having some kind of skill set that allows us to return the favour does make it easier.
 It does not feel like that every day.
 Life seems unsettled and the future unclear.
 We see a lot of people struggling out there, and occasionally try to help, but that is not always possible.
-Hopefully 2021 looks better for everybody out there, and the future will be brighter going into 2021.
+Hopefully, the future will start looking brighter for everybody out there, including us.

 Disturbing realizations and Bitcoin jackers.